Kimolos Greece in the Cyclades has a rare beauty characterized by simplicity, elegance, wilderness, and unique volcanic-shaped rocky landscapes.

 2. Discover the Kastro of Kimolos Greece

 The houses are built with the hard stone of the area (schist) and feature decorative details made of tufa stone.
-There are a total of 123 houses, two-story, small, with one family accommodated on the ground floor and another on the upper floor.
+There are 123 small, two-story houses, with one family accommodated on the ground floor and another on the upper floor.

-The two parts of the castle were separated by a small alley.
-In Kastro, you can also see the oldest church of Kimolos, devoted to the Birth of Jesus, dating from 1592.
+A small alley separated the two parts of the castle.
+In Kastro, you can also see the oldest church of Kimolos, dating from 1592, devoted to the Birth of Jesus.

 Visiting the Kastro of Kimolos is like stepping back in time.
 It’s a must for anyone who loves history, charming streets, and a real taste of authentic island life.
 Don’t miss it!